 When is the best time to see the Northern Lights in Iceland?
-Where is the best place to see the auroras in Iceland, and where is the best place to see them in Reykjavík?
-How long should you stay in Iceland to see the Northern Lights?
-Continue reading to learn everything you need to know about the aurora borealis in Iceland.
+Where is the best place to hunt for the auroras in Iceland, and where is the best place to see them in Reykjavík?
+Continue reading for an ultimate guide to hunting the Northern Lights in Iceland.

 The Northern Lights are the visual result of solar particles entering the earth’s magnetic field at high atmosphere, and ionising.
 Their intensity depends on the activity of the sun, and the acceleration speed of these particles.

 They appear as dancing lights high in the sky and vary in colour, usually being green, but occasionally also purple, red, pink, orange and blue.
 Their colours depend on the elements being ionised.

 Solar activity is not regular, however; even if it is a dark, clear night, there could be absolutely no chance of seeing the auroras, no matter how far north you are.
 It also means that on a midsummer day, the sky could be alive with Northern Lights; they are simply obscured by the brightness of the sun.